frontendnetwork/SCSS-Scratch/README.md

 For anything quick and dirty, which will be cleaned up later, you can use the `shame.scss` stylesheet.
 It it imported with:

     @import "shame"

+### _modules
+In `/_modules/mod-logo.scss` you'll find a file, which can be used as an example for how the included mixins and utilities are used.
+Please remove this file before processing.